FriendlyCSharp/Databases/README.md

   }
 ```

-### Enumerable
+### Enumerate

-Methods that seek the desired key and returns the key value pair.
+Methods that seek the desired key and returns the key value pair or null.

 **Find**

-The method finds the specified key and returns the key value pair.
+The method finds the specified key and returns the key value pair or null.

 ```cs
   public virtual  bool?
 BtnFind(TKey key, out TValue value)